Aniketh999/Vanilla-JavaScript-Calculator/README.md

 ## Contributing

 We welcome contributions to this project.
-If you would like to contribute, please follow these steps:
+If you would like to contribute, please follow these steps  :

 1. **Fork the repository**
 2. **Create a new branch**